prakashreddy5155/AllVueProjects/Basic vue3 project/vue3-basic-project/README.md

   // If i want to use that maxLuckyNum then I need to use that as maxLuckyNum.value because it is sent as ref only no unwrapping happens for the provide and inject
 ```

+### [personal-2.8] - passing a method as a prop to the child component and calling that method from the child component to perform some task.